Lixxia/GHCNotes/gitNotes.md

 - be careful about commands that edit history, can mess with others workflow

 **git cherrypick**
--pull in bugfix to the branch
+- pull in bugfix to the branch

 **git stache**
 - put something in a special area (copypasta for repo changes)